Trends

 How this measure varies by…

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), by Indigenous status.
-In 2018, the proportion of people with disability who had completed Year 10 was 71% for First Nations people, compared with 86% for non-Indigenous people.
+In 2022, 79% of First Nations people with disability and 91% for non-Indigenous Australians with disability had completed Year 10.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), for males and females.
-In 2018, the proportion of people with disability who had completed Year 10 was 84% for males, compared with 87% for females.
+In 2022, 89% of males with disability had completed Year 10, compared with 92% for females.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), grouped by age.
-In the 20–24 age group, 91% of people with disability had completed Year 10, compared with 83% in the 45–64 age group.
+For 2022, 94% of people with disability in the 25–44 age group had completed Year 10, compared with 88% in the 45–64 age group.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), by culturally and linguistically diverse (CALD) status.
-In 2018, the proportion of people with disability who had completed Year 10 was 87% for people from CALD backgrounds and 85% among the non-CALD group.
+In 2022, 91% of people with disability from CALD backgrounds had completed Year 10 as did 90% among the non-CALD group.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), grouped by remoteness.
-In 2018, the proportion of people with disability living in major cities who had completed Year 10 was 88%, compared with 78% in outer regional and remote areas.
+In 2022, 92% of people with disability living in major cities had completed Year 10, compared with 86% in both inner regional areas and outer regional and remote areas.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), by disability group.
-Among people with physical restriction, 85% had completed Year 10, compared with 70% in the intellectual disability group.
+In 2022, 90% of people with physical restriction had completed Year 10, compared with 82% in the learning and understanding group.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview

-• Does the proportion of people with disability who completed Year 10 vary by severity of disability?
+Does the proportion of people with disability who completed Year 10 vary for Autistic and non-Autistic people?

-The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), grouped by disability severity.
-In 2018, the proportion of people with disability who had completed Year 10 was 80% for people with severe or profound disability and 87% for people with other disability status.
+The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 10 (or equivalent), by whether they have autism.
+In 2022, 82% of Autistic people with disability had completed Year 10, compared with 90% of non-Autistic people with disability (proportion for Autistic people with disability has a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview